jaumejuni/golf-project-wiki/content/en/swap/start-engine.md

 2. The V50 (coolant circulation pump) was removed.
 We assume this was done intentionally, however we reintroduced the wiring to support V50.
 <figure><img src="/images/intro-engine-rebuild.jpg" class="thumb-img"><figcaption>Engine Wiring Harness.</figcaption></figure>

-And now the key question is, did it work and the engine started?, so the answer is no. So after further investigate and it could be determined that the engine was not properly mounted, valves in one cylinder were bended and the compression was not right, so this stopped the engine starting.
+And now the key question is, did it work and the engine started?, so the answer is no. So after further investigation it could be determined that the engine was not properly mounted, valves in one cylinder were bended and the compression was not right, so this stopped the engine starting.
 Unfortunately the cylinder head had to be disassembled and sent it to a CNC.
 After several days waiting the cylinder head was back, so it was assembled again (this time properly) and this time yes, the engine started.

 The lesson learned here is whenever you start a task finish it and do not let the time pass, otherwise you can easily forget things and cause serious problems.